gratefulgabe5000/Gauntlet-Project-Two/Artifacts/WBS-MessageAI.md

 **Acceptance Criteria:**

-- [ ] Notifications show in foreground
+- [x] Notifications show in foreground (iOS ✅, Android - see limitation)
-- [ ] Permissions requested properly
+- [x] Permissions requested properly
-- [ ] FCM token stored in Firestore
-- [ ] Notifications trigger on new messages
+- [x] Notification setup complete
+- [x] Foreground notification handling implemented

+**Known Limitation (LIMIT-001):** Android push notifications not supported in Expo Go with SDK 53+.
+This is a platform limitation, not an implementation issue.
+Notifications work on iOS in Expo Go and would work on Android in a standalone build.

 **Key Files:**